ZORALab/Monteur/docs/en/ci-jobs/prepare/_index.md

 The `[Changelog]` is the table for generating the current version's changelog entries.
 This `[Changelog]` shall be executed first before packaging executions.

+Should its `Changelog.CMD` remains empty, this changelog update execution shall be skipped entirely.

 `[Changelog]` has its own set of important fields to process the generated outcomes.
 Here is the current supported fields: